 Many older workers must learn their jobs all over again when computer-based technologies come into the workplace.
 Others who have lost their employment must improve their computer know-how to get another position.

-Studies show that no one is too old to learn how to run a computer, but some people are afraid of the new technology, particularly if they don’t have an interest or aptitudes in math or science.
+Studies show that no one is too old to learn how to run a computer, but some people are afraid of the new technology, mainly if they don’t have an interest or aptitudes in math or science.

 What you need to know are the rules of the computer “road”: how to use a keyboard, how to find your way through a computer menu, how to make the software program work for you.
-These skills aren’t hard to learn, they’re just different from the skills you may have acquired in the past.
+These skills aren’t hard to learn; they’re just different from the skills you may have acquired in the past.

 © Wordscapes® (David Turner).
 All Rights Reserved.